PupXian/pupxian.github.io/README.md

 ### Updates
+* 2025-10-28 Added Instructions in the additional interesting kink sites section
 * 2025-10-23 Added Despair lab (Gas masks & Hoses)
 * 2025-10-14 Added Poppers kopen (NL) to Poppers section, and added a new section of BDSM Limit lists (With BDSM-Limits and KinkSheet), Removed updates from 2024 to keep the page shorter, Added Nomad Complex (Furry), Sneakermask (SportsWear), Added Indecent (General), Saxos (Leather) Fixed Table of contents
 * 2025-09-16 Added Attire Invention (DE) to tactical and tech gear